bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 phenomenon but also can be artificially introduced to make the problem more tractable.
 This happens more often in machine learning such as in `variational autoencoders <link://slug/variational-autoencoders>`__.
-In these contexts, they are often modeling a much bigger network and can have an arbitrarily number of stages and nodes.
+In these contexts, they are often modelling a much bigger network and can have an arbitrarily number of stages and nodes.
 By varying assumptions on the latent variables and their connectivity, there are many efficient algorithms that can perform either approximate or exact inference on them.
 Most applications in ML seem to follow